 If you are referred to another dentist, you will still pay one charge (to the dentist who refers you).

 If you need more treatment at the same charge level (e.g. an additional filling) within two months of seeing your dentist, this will be free of charge.

 You should ask your dentist how much your individual treatment plan will cost.
 The dental practice may ask you to pay before beginning your treatment.

-There will be no charge if a dentist assesses that he only needs to issue a prescription, or if he removes stitches from a previous procedure.
+There will be no charge if a dentist assesses that they only needs to issue a prescription, or if they remove stitches from a previous procedure.